reichlab/covidModels/aws-vm-scripts/README.md

 The instance's account is the default `ec2-user`, which is the owner of the EBS volume's cloned repos.

-To do development on the instance, first edit its user data script (scroll to the bottom) to comment out the call `run-baseline.
+To do development on the instance, first edit its user data script (scroll to the bottom) to comment out the call `run-baseline`.
 Then start the instance, do your development, stop the instance, and then re-edit the user data to restore the script call.
 The `sandbox.sh` script may be useful for debugging.

 ### AWS EC2 user data script